No work, no school, just sledding in the snow!

 WICHITA, Kan.
-(KSNW) — There was a lot of sledding action at the hill next to the Mid-America All Indian Center in downtown Wichita.
+(KSNW) — There was a lot of sledding action at the hill next to the Mid-America All-Indian Center in downtown Wichita on Thursday.
 Many said no school, no work, and lots of snow made it the perfect day to sled.

 “So just getting a lot of snow.
 It’s always just a really cool thing to do to get some exercise,” said Jessica.